How to scale company culture for distributed teams

 So, how do you get employee feedback?
-There are several avenues for soliciting employee feedback, and each one provides different benefits for different situations.
-Keep reading to discover 5 ways you can collect feedback from your team, and when to use each one.
+There are several avenues for soliciting employee feedback, each with important benefits.
+Discover five ways you can collect honest feedback from your employees to improve your team’s workplace experience.

-How you solicit feedback—and how you receive it—sets the tone for your team.
-Lead by example and make exchanging ideas a positive, collaborative way to improve team dynamics and employee experience.
-This will amplify both the quality of the feedback you receive, and how you apply it.
+How you solicit —and how you receive constructive feedback—sets the tone for your team.
+Lead by example and make exchanging ideas a positive, collaborative way to improve team dynamics and performance.
+This will amplify both the quality of the feedback you receive and how you apply it.

-Pulse Surveys are one of the best ways to maintain a high-level view of what your team needs and feels in real time.
-They let you spot fluctuations quickly.
-Especially on remote or distributed teams, feedback practices can be tricky and managers risk losing touch with their team.
-Keeping a pulse on how people feel with a weekly or bi-weekly employee feedback survey helps you stay connected with your team members by discovering issues before they lead to turnover.
+Pulse surveys are one of the best ways to maintain a high-level view of what your team needs and feels in real-time.
+Pulse surveys let you spot fluctuations quickly and are especially helpful for remote or distributed teams where managers are at risk of losing touch with their teams.

-On an ongoing basis.
-A key benefit of Officevibe’s Pulse Surveys is their consistency, which allows you to track trends on 10 metrics and 26 sub-metrics of employee engagement, like recognition, wellness, or manager-employee relationships.
-Pulse Surveys are an excellent way to solicit regular employee feedback, and implement meaningful changes in real-time.
+Use surveys on an ongoing basis.
+A key benefit of pulse survey software is its consistency, which allows you to track trends on 10 metrics and 26 sub-metrics of employee engagement, like recognition, wellness, or manager-employee relationships.
+Pulse surveys are an excellent way to collect employee feedback regularly and implement meaningful changes in real-time.

 When to have one-on-one meetings:

 At regular intervals.
 Whether that means weekly or monthly will depend on your team’s context.
-The important thing is that you have a recurring one-on-one meeting with every team member when you can exchange feedback.
-Be fully present during these conversations, set clear action items, and follow up in your next scheduled meeting.
+The important thing is that you have recurring one on ones with every team member where you can exchange feedback.
+Be fully present during these conversations, set clear action items, and follow up in your next scheduled team meetings.

 When to use anonymous feedback: